-are often one of the most prominent features in the home, but they are also often classed as a minor consideration when designing your interior spaces.
+Staircases are one of the most important features in a home but are often given minor consideration when designing your interior spaces.
 Although some thought is given to this area's aesthetics and interior design, stairs and railings are primarily designed with safety in mind.

 Straight or Spiral

 If you have curves in your staircase, you may require a winder style design with railing options to navigate a 90° angle.
 Both straight and winder stairs have a range of railing designs to work within your interior schemes.
-If you’re looking for funky design that provides visual appeal over functionality, spiral staircases are a top choice.
+If you’re looking for a funky design that provides visual interest over functionality, spiral staircases are a top choice.
 This intriguing design works with a range of railing options and creates a striking focal point in any living space.

-Choosing the Right Material for Your Home
+How to choose the Right Material for your Home?

-Crafting a Focal Point with Lighting
+How to craft a New Focal Point with Lighting?

-Staircases are often positioned in the center of properties, which can affect how much natural light flows into this area.
-By designing this space with lighting in mind, you can create an alluring centerpiece with both natural and artificial light options.
+Staircases are often positioned in the center of properties, affecting how much natural light flows into this area.
+By designing this space with lighting in mind, you can create an alluring centerpiece with natural and artificial light options.